branjames117/readme-generator/README.md

 Run the program with the command `node index`.
 Answer all required prompts.
 The generated README.md file will be located in the ./dist folder, which can then be placed in your project directory before being uploaded to GitHub.

+A video demonstration of the app can be viewed [here](https://watch.screencastify.com/v/g2GrBT8DiDnduRc6saan).

 ## Credits

 Built by Brandon James Hoskins for the Vanderbilt Full-stack Coding Boot Camp.
 Markdown for many license badges taken from [lukas-h @ GitHub](https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba).